mockk/mockk/README.md

 ### Relaxed mock

 You can create `relaxed mock` which is the mock that returns some simple value for all methods.
-For reference types child mocks are returned.
+For reference types chained mocks are returned.
 This allows to skip specifying behavior for each case, while still allow to stub things you need.

 ```kotlin
 val car = mockk<Car>(relaxed = true)